Last updated:

 Kitchen and cooking

 Open both glass lids.
-Turn the knob and press down until you hear gas hissing.
-While pressing, light using the burner ignition button or with a lighter.
+Turn the knob and press it down until you hear gas hissing.
+While pressing, light the burner using the ignition button or a lighter.

-If it goes out immediately after releasing the knob, try again and release more slowly.
+If it goes out as soon as you release the knob, try again and release more slowly.

-After cooking, clean the burners with damp kitchen paper.
-When boiling over, wipe immediately to prevent burning on.
+After cooking, clean the burners with damp kitchen paper once they've cooled.
+If something boils over, wipe it immediately with a damp cloth or paper so it doesn't burn on.

-Every camper has sponges, dish soap and a drying rack.
-Campsites are equipped with dishwashing stations, which make washing much easier — we recommend them.
+Every camper has sponges, dish soap, and a drying rack.
+Campsites are equipped with dishwashing stations that make the process much easier, and we recommend using them.

 The collapsible basin is ideal for carrying dishes there and back.